 2022 NFL award predictions, odds: Justin Herbert for MVP?
 T.J.
 Watt for DPOY?

-2022 NFL award predictions: MVP, Rookies of the Year, and more originally appeared on NBC Sports Washington
+2022 NFL award predictions: MVP, Rookies of the Year, and more originally appeared on NBC Sports Philadelphia

 Summer is winding down, which means one thing: football season is finally back.